 For more detailed information about the virus and how you can protect yourself, you can refer to Ministry of Health resources available at: Q&As or the Ministry of Health Facebook page at: http://www.facebook.com/minhealthnz

-At this time we have visiting restrictions in place of two visitors per patient between the hours of 10.00 am - 6.00 pm daily, however visits maybe arranged outside of the preferred hours in consultation with nursing staff.
+At this time we have visiting restrictions in place of one nominated visitor per patient between the hours of 10.00 am - 8.00 pm daily, however visits maybe arranged outside of the preferred hours in consultation with nursing staff.

 I am due to visit Crest Hospital, but have recently travelled to one of the countries on the travel restricted list.
 What should I do?

 We have issued clear guidance to all patients, staff and visitors, to protect the health and wellbeing of everyone in our hospital.

 If you have the following travel or contact history or any of the symptoms outlined below, please call and ask to speak to a ward team leader or manager.

 - recent return from Countries and regions of concern or as published by the Ministry of Health (in the past 14 days) or

 - close contact with someone who has recently returned from one of the above countries (in the past 14 days) or